amar47shah/compassionate-coding/text.md

 floss.
 Because it's good for you.

 But I want to let you in on a little secret.
 I actually don't mind legacy code that much anymore.
 I actually...kind of like it.
+Without having to force myself.

 Isn't that gross?
 What is this guy talking about?